utkarsh512/cs60050/README.md

 ## About
-Code and report of the assignments of the course CS60050: Machine Learning
+Code and report of the assignments of the course CS60050: Machine Learning (Autumn 2020)